 Illiteracy in America has been growing at an alarming rate, causing millions of Americans to reach the 12th grade without knowing even the essentials of American history.
 Kids from grade school and up report history as their least favorite subject.
 Yet without a substantial knowledge of history there is no way to learn from the past, financially or otherwise.

-And clearly we are not absorbing the lessons of the past.
+Clearly we have not absorbed the lessons of the past.

 Many people can’t even remember two Presidents back!
-You only have to watch JAY LENO when he interviews people on the streets — some don’t even know who the current President is and most folks cannot name anyone in the President’s Cabinet, nor can they identify well-known public officials, or even world leaders in the 8×10 glossy photos that Leno shows them.
+You only have to watch JAY LENO when he interviews people on the street — some don’t even know who the current President is and most folks cannot name anyone in the President’s Cabinet, nor can they identify well-known public officials, or even world leaders in the 8×10 glossy photos that are shown to them.